anutays/TeasingGame/README.md

 # Distribution

 When playing the script, there will be no mention of the author (me).
 Perhaps in the future I will fix this.
 So if you want to upload the script somewhere and distribute it, I want you to somehow mention how it was created.
 But this is not necessary.

+# Other

+My Twitter: x.com/Anutasissy

+If you find any bugs, you can write to me here or in the Issues tab.

+# Donate

+BTC: 1JQsfU1BjDXnGoRkMF8579f6b1gjhbva3L

+ETH: 0xc89157c02a2539f387d76b3559f1939217e85124